 How is the Facial Liposuction Procedure Performed?

 At your consultation, Dr. Joe may perform physical examinations, such as a “pinch test,” to determine whether facial liposuction is an appropriate treatment for your needs.
 Once it is confirmed that this treatment is well-suited to achieve your goals, facial liposuction is typically performed under either intravenous (IV) sedation and local anesthesia or general anesthesia.
 Different techniques may be employed depending on each patient’s anatomical indicators, but in general, a small surgical instrument called a cannula will be inserted through small incisions in the submental region and utilized to extract excess fatty deposits from the areas in which improvement is desired.

 Learn more about this procedure by reading Dr. Joe’s article here: Submental Suction-Assisted Lipectomy without Platysmaplasty: Pushing the (Skin) Envelope to Avoid a Face Lift for Unsuitable Candidates

 What is Recovery Like for Facial Liposuction?

 In Dr. Joe’s studies, facial liposuction was shown to involve a relatively smooth and accelerated recovery period when compared to other facial surgery procedures.
 Mild swelling or bruising may be experienced, but such reactions can be managed by oral pain medications.
 A chin strap will be worn after surgery to provide compression of the treated area and facilitate the healing process.
-Dr. Joe or Dr. Chopra may also advise you to keep the head upright for a temporary period following surgery so there is no formation of a neck crease.
+Dr. Joe may also advise you to keep the head upright for a temporary period following surgery so there is no formation of a neck crease.
 Most patients can return to work and normal activities within one week.
 Exercise is allowed at two weeks.